richardlynnchild/dealer/README.md

 ## Positivity Ratings
 Positivity rating is defined as the number of positive words divided by the total number of words in the review.
-For example is a review contains 20 positive words and is 80 words long then the positivity rating would be 0.25.
+For example is a review contains 20 positive words and is 80 words long, then the positivity rating would be **0.25**.

 A text file of "positive" words has been included in this project.
 It was taken from https://gist.github.com/mkulakowski2/4289437 and is the result of the following